NWhitener/scrnabench/README.md

 ### Metamorphic Benchmarking

-The metamorphic benchamrking workflow completes a clustering analysis pipeline.
-This workflow includes clustering and all associated preprocessing, and the completion of up to 6 metamorphic testing [protocols](https://core.ac.uk/download/pdf/228032568.pdf).
-The result returned is table of how many dimensionality reductions saw no change after the metamorphic testing.
+The metamorphic benchmarking workflow performs metamorphic cluster analysis.
+This workflow perturbs raw datasets using up to 6 metamorphic relations, completes preprocessing and cluster analysis.
+See [protocols](https://core.ac.uk/download/pdf/228032568.pdf) for details about metamorphic testing.
+The benchmarking report summarizes clustering changes of reference and metamorphic datasets.

 For example, to cluster the data into 10 clusters using Kmeans algorithm, the following command can be used: